Job Title: Teacher, Graduation Enhancement Resource

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is required to sit, talk, and hear; stand and walk; use hands to finger, handle, or feel; reach with hands and arms.
-The employee occasionally lifts and/or moves up to 50 pounds.
+While performing the duties of this job, the employee is required to sit, talk and hear; stand and walk; use hands/fingers to handle, or feel; reach with hands and arms.
 Specific vision ability required by this job includes close vision, distance vision, and the ability to adjust focus.

 WORKING CONDITIONS